Zeek XDP Filtering

 Manual Shunting

 You may also choose to manually shunt connections based on your own criteria.
 You can use the provided BIFs for that.
-For example, this shunts encrypted sessions, then unshunts when it sees a FIN/RST TCP packet:

 @load xdp